tala044/Voice-Assistant/README.md

 - Displays user and assistant messages in a chat interface.
 - Text-to-speech for assistant responses.
 - PHP error handling for invalid requests and API failures.
-- API key stored securely on the server.
+- API key handled on the server side.

 ## Technologies Used